inscist/api-guidelines/Guidelines.md

   - If eliminating preflight is critical, then a service **MAY** support alternative mechanisms for data transfer, but the **RECOMMENDED** approach **MUST** also be supported.

 In addition, when appropriate services **MAY** support the JSONP pattern for simple, GET-only cross-domain access.
-In JSONP, services take a parameter indicating the format (_$format=json_) and a parameter indicating a callback (_$callback=someFunc_), and return a text/javascript document containing the JSON response wrapped in a function call with the indicated name.
+In JSONP, services take a parameter indicating the format (`format=json`) and a parameter indicating a callback (`callback=<someFunc>`), and return a text/javascript document containing the JSON response wrapped in a function call with the indicated name.
 More at Wikipedia: [JSONP](https://en.wikipedia.org/wiki/JSONP).

 ## 6. Collections